Arctic fox

 Fact file

-• Arctic foxes reuse their dens and some underground homes are hundreds of years old
+• Arctic foxes are also known for reusing their dens, with some underground homes being centuries old

 Arctic fox Sarah with white winter coat looking at camera [eye contact] IMAGE: Amy Middleton 2023